‘Monster’ Mom Tortured Child To Death In Horrifying Abuse Case

-An Illinois mom has been dubbed a “monster” by a judge, who has sentenced her to 43 years of imprisonment for the shocking murder of her own child.
+An Illinois mom has been dubbed a “monster” by a judge who has sentenced her to 43 years of imprisonment for the shocking murder of her own child.
 People reports that 35-year-old Nicholette Lawrence murdered her 11-year-old daughter in 2014, but it wasn’t until this week that justice was served.
 The details of this case of child abuse are horrifying, which is why 19th Circuit Court Judge James Booras didn’t mince words with the convicted killer.

 It was a shocking crime that devastated residents of Waukegan.
 Police responded to a residence on reports of a child found unresponsive.
 What they found was the emaciated and injured body of 11-year-old Raashanai Coley.
 The child was pronounced dead just a short time later in a nearby hospital, a victim of horrifying child abuse.

 The child’s mother didn’t hesitate to admit that she had caused her daughter’s death.
 Nicholette Lawrence told detectives that she had struck the 11-year-old girl in the stomach shortly before her death.
-An autopsy confirmed that the girl had been so brutally punched, that it caused a tear in her stomach, and caused impact damage to her spine.
+An autopsy confirmed that the girl had been so brutally punched that it caused a tear in her stomach, as well as impact damage to her spine.
 The Chicago Tribune reports that these weren’t the only injuries suffered by the murdered child.
 Doctors confirmed in 2014 that Raashanai suffered from malnutrition and several other injuries that were in various states of scarring and healing.
 These findings indicated that the little girl had endured ongoing abuse.

 The physical abuse wasn’t all that was suffered by the 11-year-old child.
 She was confined to a closet with little more than a sink, and was reportedly given nothing more to eat than a bowl of cereal per day.
-The confinement and gradual starvation of the child was torturous, and weakened her to a frail state.
+The confinement and gradual starvation of the child was torturous and weakened her to a frail state.
 At the time of her death, the child weighed a pitiful 67 lbs.

 Raashanai’s short 11 years of life were wrought with suffering.
-A timeline of the child’s life published by The Chicago Tribune reveals that the girl was born just after her mother was found guilty of “pandering an underage girl for prostitution” in the state of Nevada.
+A timeline of the child’s life published by the Chicago Tribune reveals that the girl was born just after her mother was found guilty of “pandering an underage girl for prostitution” in the state of Nevada.
 When the child was only a toddler, she was given to her maternal grandparents after her mother was accused of exposing her to her lifestyle and “business” in prostitution and the adult industry.

 Woman negotiates house arrest in ‘very troubling’ child abuse case https://t.co/BPmIzlaZvp